SpO₂ Compatibility 101: Matching Sensors to Your Monitor

 Each SpO₂ monitor brand uses proprietary connectors and wiring standards.
 A cable that looks similar may have a completely different pin configuration.

 Using the wrong sensor or extension can result in inaccurate readings—or worse, no signal at all.
+Start with SpO₂ compatibility 101: matching sensors to your monitor.

 Medten distributes sensors and extensions designed to meet these brand-specific configurations, ensuring dependable readings and longer cable life.
+For selection detail, see the SpO₂ sensor compatibility guide.

 Each SpO₂ accessory includes a short type code that summarizes its design: